Preprints R Passeggeri adn O Wintenberger Extremes for stationary regularly varying random fields over arbitrary index sets.

-P. Gaillard and O. Wintenberger (2018) Efficient online algorithms for fast-rate regret bounds under sparsity, Accepted for the poster session of NIPS.
+P. Gaillard and O. Wintenberger (2018) Efficient online algorithms for fast-rate regret bounds under sparsity, Poster session of NeurIPS.

 V. Margot,J. P. Baudry, F. Guilloux and O. Wintenberger (2018).
 Rule Induction Partitioning Estimator.
 In International Conference on Machine Learning and Data Mining in Pattern Recognition (288-301).
 Springer.